 Sleeps 5 people

-4. Aberdeen Lighthouse Cottages, East Coast of Scotland
+4. Aberdeen Lighthouse Cottages, North East Scotland

 For those of you interested in the history of the lighthouse, it dates back to 1833 and was designed by none other than Robert Stevenson.
 The Astronomer Royal, on a visit in 1860, described it as ‘the best lighthouse that I have ever seen’, and it also saw a bit of action during World War II when a mine drifted ashore and caused some damage to the lighthouse’s doors and windows.